-If you don’t know whether something is concrete or cement, chances are, it’s concrete.
+Most of what you see every day is concrete.
 Cement is made from calcium and silica.
-You can find limestone, sand, clay, and other natural materials in cement.
+Limestone, sand, clay, and other natural materials are also found in cement.

 Cement Pros Vs. Cons

-- More of an ingredient than a standalone material
+- More of an ingredient than a material.

 Types Of Concrete

-Stamped concrete looks like concrete pavers (which are similar to tiles) but stamped concrete is one solid piece.
-With stamped concrete, designs are cut into the concrete before it dries to create unique patterns.
+Stamped concrete looks like concrete pavers or tiles.
+The concrete is one solid piece.
+With stamped concrete, designs are cut into it before it dries to make patterns.